protontypes/open-sustainable-technology/README.md

 - [pygac](https://github.com/pytroll/pygac) - A Python package to read and calibrate NOAA and Metop AVHRR GAC and LAC data.
 - [ecmwfr](https://github.com/bluegreen-labs/ecmwfr) - Provides easy access to the European Centre for Medium-Range Weather Forecasts web API services and Copernicus Climate Data Store from within R, matching and expanding upon the ECMWF Python tools.
 - [GDESS](https://github.com/E3SM-Project/gdess) - Tool for evaluating atmospheric carbon dioxide concentrations as simulated by Earth system models.
+- [Analysis-Ready, Cloud Optimized ERA5](https://github.com/google-research/arco-era5) - A global history of the climate highly accessible in the cloud.

 ### Radiative Transfer